Dora Tamana: Life after the Congress of Mothers

 Harassed by police and rezoned out of Blouvlei, she moved to Nyanga, where she remained for the rest of her life.
 In her sixties, she served two jail sentences for her activism, and her son Bothwell was imprisoned and sentenced to death, which was later changed to life imprisonment (he was later released, after Zimbabwe's independence).
 But she stayed actively involved with women's protests into the 1970s.
 In 1978 she organized a rally in Cape Town that established the United Women's Association which was the forerunner for an organization that was later made, the United Women's Organization.
-She spoke at the launching meeting of the United Women's Organization in 1981.
-Her poem exhorted the next generations of South African women to unite and act together for change:
+In her eighties, both blind and in a wheel chair, she spoke at the launching meeting of the United Women's Organization in 1981.
+Her opening speech and poem exhorted the next generations of South African women to unite and act together for change:

+"We must share our problems so that we can solve them together.
+We must free ourselves.
+Men and women must share housework...must work together in the home and out in the world.
+Women must unite to fight for...rights.
+We have opened the way for you.
+We must go forward!"

 You who have no words, speak.

 You who have no homes, speak.

 You who have no schools, speak.

 You who have to run like chickens from the vulture, speak.

 Let us share our problems so that we can solve them together.